galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 {: .hands_on}

-Now let's parse the `upper bound for the read depth estimation`.
+Now let's parse the `upper bound for the read depth estimation` parameter.

 > ### {% icon hands_on %} Hands-on: Get maximum read depth
 >